 - As genes change over time, evolution progresses.

-- I really didn’t like the play although the acting was very good.
+- I really didn’t like the movie, even though the acting was good.

-- Everyone laughed when he got a cream pie smashed in his face.
+- When he got a cream pie smashed in his face, everyone laughed.

 - After twenty years, he still had feelings for her.